gumaerc-testorg/21l.701-spring-2009/content/pages/calendar-and-readings.md

 Continue with pages 80-161 of _Mrs.
 Dalloway_.

 Le Corbusier.
 "The City of Tomorrow and its Planning."
 In _The Blackwell City Reader_.
 Edited by Gary Bridge and Sophie Watson.
 Malden, MA: Blackwell Publishing, Ltd., 2002.
-ISBN: 9780631225140. \[[Preview](http://books.google.com/books?id=P2aC62fqCyQC&pg=PA345=onepage) in Google Books\]
+ISBN: 9780631225140. \[{{% resource_link "ad0d0cd0-ef2f-4b03-a7a6-4315b4ff9f98" "Preview" %}} in Google Books\]

 {{< tdclose >}}